cseanburns/electronic_resource_mgmt/src/01-the-erm-librarian.md

 what is involved in licensing these resources and negotiating with vendors.

-At the end, we will focus on patrons and end users;
+At the end, we focus on patrons and end users;
 that is, those we serve.
-Because electronic resources are digital, usage of them leaves behind traces of that usage.
+Because electronic resources are digital, when we use them, we leave behind traces of that usage.
 This means we will study how that usage is measured and what those measurements can validly say.
-Electronic resources means having to use websites, and thus we will study how electronic resource librarians are involved in user experience studies.
+Electronic resources likewise means having to use websites and other eresource interfaces, and hence we will study how electronic resource librarians are involved in user experience studies.
 Because usage leaves traces of personal information, we will end this course on topics related to the